Sean8069/Basic_Networking/DHCP/DHCP.md

   > \* Technically it's called an Access Point (AP), it has router function built into it, but for now we will refer it as router to avoid confusion.

-For clients to obtain ip address from a DHCP server or router, client and the server will exchange DHCP messages on client port 68 and server port 67.
+For clients to obtain ip address from a DHCP server or router, client and the server will exchange DHCP messages on UDP client port 68 and UDP server port 67.
 They will exchange 4 messages during this process, namely DISCOVER, OFFER, REQUEST and ACKNOWLEDGE.
 DISCOVER and REQUEST are sent by the client, OFFER and ACKNOWLEDGE are sent by the server.
 <br />
 <br />
 <br />